SimmonsRitchie/cats/README.md

 ## Usage

-Return a random image, saved as 'cat.jpg':
+Return a random image as a byte stream to Stdout:

 `cats`